Yunlin County: Historical buildings

-Xiluo Bridge, a highway bridge in Taiwan, it was called Zhuoshuixi Bridge during the Japanese Occupation.
+Xiluo Bridge is a highway bridge in Taiwan.
+During the Japanese Occupation, it was called Zhuoshuixi Bridge.
 It connects Yunlin County and Changhua County, and straddles the lower reaches of Zhuoshui River.
 It is designed with a Warren-style truss bridge.
 When it was completed in 1952, the Xiluo Bridge was the second longest bridge in the world after the Golden Gate Bridge in San Francisco in the United States.
 At that time, it was known as the "Far East First Bridge."